 Trespassing Laws in California

 In California, trespassing is a severe civil violation that may result in substantial fines or jail time.
-To stay on the right side of the law, it is essential never to enter another person’s land without explicit permission.
-If a violation occurs, there are also severe implications such as an injunction against a person that orders them to stay away from the property, or the awarding of monetary damages to the property owner.
+To stay on the right side of the law, never entering another person’s land without explicit permission is essential.
+If a violation occurs, there are also severe implications, such as an injunction against a person that orders them to stay away from the property or the awarding of monetary damages to the property owner.
 Cash buyers can close much faster to reduce the hassle and fees associated with buying property than involving a realtor.

 Other Articles You Might Enjoy: